LIPS-scheme/lips/docs/docs/lips/reflection.md

 ```

 ## Procedures
-Procedures as described in [Core features](/docs/lips/intro#procedures) are JavaScript functions,
+As described in [Core features](/docs/lips/intro#procedures), procedures are JavaScript functions,
 they also hold additional properties like `__code__` and `__doc__`.
 The first property is the live
 source code of the procedure that you can modify: